Hybrid ferry

 Hybrid ferries are ferries that combine multiple sources of power (for example, traditional diesel with electric battery power), resulting in reductions in fossil fuel consumption, carbon emissions and other pollutants.

 Examples

 Scotland

 Three hybrid roll-on/roll-off ferries are in operation on the west coast of Scotland.
 They were launched between December 2012 and December 2015.

 California, United States

 When changing to hybrid ferries to and from Alcatraz Island in California, the National Park Service has reduced carbon dioxide emissions by an estimated 700,000 pounds.
 It does so by drawing power from a photovoltaic system that uses 959 photovoltaic panels that are located on the cell house roof power on the island.
 The ferry has its own photovoltaic panel and wind turbine on top that helps power the vessel.

+British Columbia, Canada

+BC Ferries currently operates 6 hybrid electric car ferries.
+It is currently building 4 more of the same class, and plans to build 5 major hybrid electric ferries by 2030.

 Washington, United States

 Washington State Ferries plans to introduce 22 diesel-electric ferries by 2040, cutting its annual diesel use from 19 to 9.5 million gallons.